The Suckless From Scratch Project

 2.33.
 Ninit

-sfs only uses one /bin folder for all the binaries, so the init will be installed there. you must specify that in the kernel config, replacing /sbin/init with /bin/init.
+sfs only uses one /bin folder for all the binaries of the system, so the init will be installed in there. you must specify that in the kernel config, replacing /sbin/init with /bin/init.

 cd src